-Result Action Geographic scope Time frame Budget (€) Lead Comments 2.1.1: All African a.
-Each African CP develops a Africa 2012-2017 СР Agencies in charge of Support provided by the CPs have developed a timeframe for the development and resources AEWA implementation Secretariat and other timeframe for adoption of legislation / regulations in each CP stakeholders such as the implementing banning the use of lead shot for IUCN Law Centre legislation banning hunting in wetlands by 2017 as laid the use of lead shot in down in the AEWA Strategic Plan wetlands 2009-2017 b.
-Raise awareness about the negative Africa 2012-2017 СР Agencies in charge of Link to CEPA actions impacts of lead shot on wetlands and resources AEWA implementation waterbirds in each CP
+Target 2.1: The use of lead shot for hunting in wetlands is phased out in all Contracting Parties Result Action Geographic scope Time frame Budget (€) Lead Comments 2.1.1: All African a.
+Each African CP develops a Africa 2012-2017 СР Agencies in charge of Support provided by the CPs have developed a timeframe for the development and resources AEWA implementation Secretariat and other timeframe for adoption of legislation / regulations in each CP stakeholders such as the implementing banning the use of lead shot for IUCN Law Centre. legislation banning hunting in wetlands the use of lead shot in b.
+Raise awareness about the negative Africa 2012-2017 СР Agencies in charge of Link to CEPA actions. wetlands impacts of lead shot on wetlands and resources AEWA implementation waterbirds in each CP